strangebuzz/cache-watcher/README.md

 ```

 💡 The sleep time is the parameter in milliseconds between two filesystem check.
-The lower it is, the faster the cache will be refreshed but the higher the CPU will
+The lower it is, the faster the cache will be refreshed, but the higher the CPU
-be used.
-I found 30ms to be a good value for my MacMini 2018 (i7/3,2GHz/16go)
+will be used.
+I found 30ms to be a good value for my MacMini 2018 (i7/3,2GHz/16go),
 but you probably want to find the best value for your system (with top or htop).

 ## Todo 📋